bobbylight/ZeldaJS/README.md

   - Use of sword (Z key)
   - Basic enemies that can die
   - Link takes damage from enemies and projectiles, and can die
+  - Enemies drop rupees and hearts
 * Editor
   - Screen design, single tile per cell (no burnable bushes, bombable walls, etc.)
-  - Select enemy group per screen
+  - Select enemies per screen
   - Enter and exit caves events

 ### Coming next (in no particular order):